nushell/nushell.github.io/book/variables_and_subexpressions.md

 ### Variable Names

-Variable names in nushell come with a few restrictions as to what characters they can contain.
-In particular, they cannot contain these characters
+Variable names in Nushell come with a few restrictions as to what characters they can contain.
+In particular, they cannot contain these characters:

 ```
 .  [  (  {  +  -  *  ^  /  =  !  <  >  &  |
 ```

 It is common for some scripts to declare variables that start with `$`.
-This is allowed.
+This is allowed, and it is equivalent to the `$` not being there at all.

 ```nu
 > let $var = 42